docker-archive/deploykit/examples/cli/README.md

 The directory tree will be followed recursively and commands will follow the hierarchy of the file system from the point set by the `INFRAKIT_CLI_DIR` environment variable.

-For example, if we point the enviroment variable to this directory, the folder `build` will show up as a command with child commands, while the file `CreateCluster.ikc` will show up as a command.
+For example, if we point the environment variable to this directory, the folder `build` will show up as a command with child commands, while the file `CreateCluster.ikc` will show up as a command.